lbaw-admin/lbaw-laravel-2017-18/README.md

 At this time, you are ready to start working on your project.
 You should have created a fork from this repository and shared it with your friends and teacher.
-When you're ready to start, do the following (check [this](https://help.github.com/articles/connecting-to-github-with-ssh/) if you're having problems connecting to GitHub using ssh):
+When you're ready to start, do the
+following:

     git clone git@github.com:<YOUR GITHUB>/lbaw-laravel.git
     cd lbaw-laravel
     composer install

+**Tip**: If you're having trouble cloning from GitHub using ssh, check [this](https://help.github.com/articles/connecting-to-github-with-ssh/).

 Notice that you need to substitute \<YOUR GITHUB\> with the username of the team member that forked the repository.
 At this point you should have the project skeleton in your local machine and be ready to start.